Yellow-spotted rock hyrax: Reproductive

 The penis of the bush hyrax is complex and distinct from that of the other hyrax genera.
 It has a short, thin appendage within a cup-like glans penis and measures greater than 6 cm when erect.
 Additionally, it has been observed that the bush hyrax also has a greater distance between the anus and preputial opening in comparison to other hyraxes.
 The testes are permanently intra-abdominal and vary in size depending upon season.

 Females have four mammae, two pectoral and two inguinal.
 They also have a uterus that is bicornuate, and a placenta that is chorioallantoic.

 Genetic variability

-Genetic variation is minimal within Heterohyrax brucei.
 Genetic variation analysis suggests that females have a higher rate of gene transfer which may be due to greater migration success and longer migration distances of females than males.
 Data also show that females immigrate into colonies more frequently than males.

 Life cycle

 The bush hyrax has been recorded to live over 10 years in the wild, with an average lifespan of 12 years.
-Males and females reach sexually maturity between 16 and 17 months of age.
+Males and females reach sexual maturity between 16 and 17 months of age.